Curator, Tokyo Metropolitan Art Museum Chief of Learning and Public Projects / Manager, Tobira Project and Museum Start i-Ueno

 Koshikawa graduated from the Musashino Art University, Department of Oil Painting.
 She participated in the Tobira Project from 2012 as the first “Tobira”.
 After working as a school comprehensive supporter at the Setagaya Ward Board of Education and coordinator of the NPO Art Resource Development Organization (ARDA), she joined the Tobira Project Coordinator.
 She is also the director of the Appreciate Approach.

-Coordinator, Tobira Project, Project Research Associate,
+Coordinator, Tobira Project, Project Research Assistant,

 Tokyo University of the Arts